alfonso-presa/WindowsTimeZoneUpdater/README.md

 ## How to use

-To use this, right now you need to create an account in https://askgeo.com, and set the ASKGEO_ACCOUNT_ID and ASKGEO_ACCOUNT_KEY to the values they provide.

 Prior to running the script you will need to run the following command in a PowerShell command line as administrator:

 ```
 set-executionpolicy remotesigned